 The diagnostic report may also indicate that NA1 has encountered a software or hardware problem.
 In this case, ANC may initiate individual recovery procedure on NA1 such as reboot, software update, etc, to regain its capability.

-Multiple NAs controlled by the same controller
+Figure 69 Multiple NAs controlled by the same controller

 Functional requirements